Wednesday, 15 April 2020

 控制 kòngzhì / to control, control

-Step 2: If the students don’t twig and start scribbling it down, he’d say the word loudly a second time, lean forward in his seat and look around the class to check that it was sinking in.
+Step 2: If the students didn’t twig and start scribbling it down, he’d say the word loudly a second time, lean forward in his seat and look around the class to check that it was sinking in.

-Step 3: If the students still don’t take the hint, he’d stand up and say the word a third time but even more loudly, lean forward and look around the class, snort grunt, and sit back down.
+Step 3: If the students still didn’t take the hint, he’d stand up and say the word a third time but even more loudly, lean forward and look around the class, snort grunt, and sit back down.

 The students would grade the words: